 Because of the biodiversity of connected climatic zones the PWC also contains a large diversity of wildlife.
 The Grassy meadows provide excellent habitat for elk and moose while other habitats accomodate many deer, black and grizzly bear, mountain caribou, mountain goats, and cutthroat trout.
 Over 68 species of birds have been identified in the region.

-The current threats to the area and its biodiversity is development on adjacent lands.
-These include heli-skiing and heli-hiking, Logging, and tourism development, including a proposed large ski resort in the Jumbo Valley.
-The PWC touches the western shore of Kootenay lake only on a small piece of shore south of Fry Creek, otherwise the wildlife is entirely cut off from the lake leaving this area open to logging, and other unrestricted development.
+The current threat to the area and its biodiversity is development on adjacent lands.
+These include heli-skiing and heli-hiking, logging, and tourism development, including a proposed large ski resort in the Jumbo Valley.
+The PWC touches the western shore of Kootenay lake only on a small piece of shore south of Fry Creek, otherwise the wildlife is entirely cut off from the lake leaving this area open to logging and other unrestricted development.
 There has been much support for inclusion of this important ecosystem into the park however previous governments have been reluctant to consider this due to lobbying by developers and industry.

-The park offers much eco-tourism opportunities in the form of hiking trails like the Earl Grey, and Fry Creek trails as well as many other remote trails.
-Horse access is allowed in some areas however motorized access is not allowed anywhere in the park.
+The park offers many eco-tourism opportunities in the form of hiking trails like the Earl Grey and Fry Creek trails as well as many other remote trails.
+Horse access is allowed in some areas while motorized access is not allowed anywhere in the park.